johncmunson/docker-app/README.md

 ### Database migrations

 When running `docker-compose up`, the migrations container will run all up migrations that have not already been applied when the container initializes.
-The migrations library, `node-migrate`, uses the `.migrate` file to track which migrations.
+The migrations library, `node-migrate`, uses the `.migrate` file to track migrations.

 When pulling in code updates that contain new migrations, or perhaps when switching to a different branch, you will need to apply those migrations from within the migrations container, `docker exec -it <container-name> npm run migrate`.